Ethernity Chain (ERN) Achieves Market Capitalization of $74.61 Million

 About Ethernity Chain

-Ethernity Chain was first traded on January 29th, 2021.
+Ethernity Chain’s genesis date was January 29th, 2021.
 Ethernity Chain’s total supply is 30,000,000 coins.
+Ethernity Chain’s official Twitter account is @ethernitychain and its Facebook page is accessible here.
 The official website for Ethernity Chain is ethernity.io.
-Ethernity Chain’s official Twitter account is @ethernitychain and its Facebook page is accessible here.

-It is usually not possible to buy alternative cryptocurrencies such as Ethernity Chain directly using U.S. dollars.
-Investors seeking to acquire Ethernity Chain should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Ethernity Chain using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Ethernity Chain directly using U.S. dollars.
+Investors seeking to acquire Ethernity Chain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ethernity Chain using one of the aforementioned exchanges.

 Receive News & Updates for Ethernity Chain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ethernity Chain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.